What are inquiries?

 - At the request of the Minister: The Minister may request the Commissioner look into a specific matter relating to systemic reform to suicide prevention or improved wellbeing outcomes for serving and ex-serving ADF members.
 The Commissioner must comply with the Minister’s request.

 - As required by the legislation: The Commissioner must conduct at least two inquiries evaluating the effectiveness of the measures taken by the Government to implement the recommendations of the Royal Commission into Defence and Veteran Suicide.
+These inquiries must be conducted on or before 5 February 2027 and 2 December 2030.

-- researching relevant publicly available material;
+- researching relevant publicly available material

-- inviting public submissions; or
+- inviting public submissions, or

 - holding hearings to obtain relevant information.

-A hearing will generally be held in public unless the Commissioner considers that the evidence to be given includes personal and private information, or information that is operationally sensitive or intelligence information that should be heard in private.
-In those circumstances, the hearing may be held in part or fully in private.
+A hearing will generally be held in public unless the Commissioner considers that the evidence to be given includes:

-- the power to apply for a search warrant.
+- apply for a search warrant.